 Building a sustainable community includes setting high standards for UBC’s residential developments.
 The Residential Environmental Assessment Program (REAP) is a comprehensive, UBC-specific green building rating system for mandatory application to all residential construction on campus.
-All new residential buildings at UBC must achieve REAP Gold certification.
+All new residential buildings at UBC must achieve a minimum of REAP Gold certification.

 UBC designed REAP to guide the development of all residential buildings planned for the UBC Vancouver campus.
 REAP is unique amongst green building rating systems, since it can be applied to both low and high-rise buildings.

 Compared to standard residential buildings, REAP ensures lower consumption of water, energy and resources, and higher-quality indoor environments and construction practices.
 REAP building standards also reduce the environmental impact on both the building site and the larger community.

 REAP awards points in seven performance categories:

 - Indoor Environmental Quality

 - Innovation and Design Process

 All UBC residential developers must apply a minimum REAP Gold standard to their projects.
 After meeting all mandatory measures, developers select from a wide range of optional measures, in any performance category, to earn a REAP rating.